 VOCATIONAL SUBJECTS

-Students pick their favorite subject area from the list below, this will create a frame work for them to achieve the employability skills course over the year.
+Students pick their favourite subject area from the list below; this will create a framework for them to achieve the employability skills course over the year.

-1. Childcare – Caring for Children Entry 3 and L1
+1. Childcare – Caring for Children Entry 3 and Level 1

 1. Certificate in Business Administration – This qualification aims to: